 Ending a friendship can be heartbreaking, even if you’ve only been friends for some years.
 This is true for children and adults and you should never underestimate the hurt sustained by your children who have lost a friend.
 Tweens and teens can be careful about ensuring that they have kind but firm breakup conversations with their friends.

-The type of conversation that you have to end a friendship may depend on whether you see the person more as a casual acquaintance, a public friend or a temporary BFF.
-It is important that your approach bears the other person’s feelings in mind.
+The type of conversation that you have to end a friendship may depend on whether you see the person more like a casual acquaintance, a public friend, or a temporary BFF.
+Your approach must bear the other person’s feelings in mind.

 For example, you might say: